wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    <a target="_blank" href="https://change-management-institute.com/become-member/">Membership in CMI is $190 USD</a>

-* $595 for members of the Association of Change Management Professions (ACMP) is the <a target="_blank" href="https://www.acmpglobal.org/page/ccmp">Certified Chang<a target="_blank" href="https://change-management-institute.com/become-member/">Membership in CMI is $190 USD</a>e Management Professional (CCMP)</a> of an essay plus 150 multiple-choice questions over 3 hours taken through Kryteriononline.com after 21 hours of training based on <a target="_blank" href="https://www.acmpglobal.org/page/ACMPStandard">ACMP’s Standard for Change Management©</a> <a target="_blank" href="https://www.youtube.com/watch?v=FgJ7QlEqL7w">VIDEO</a>. $300 for a retake.
+* $595 for members of the Association of Change Management Professions (ACMP) is the <a target="_blank" href="https://www.acmpglobal.org/page/ccmp">Certified Chang<a target="_blank" href="https://change-management-institute.com/become-member/">Membership in CMI is $190 USD</a>e Management Professional (CCMP)</a> of an essay plus 150 multiple-choice questions over 3 hours taken through Kryteriononline.com after 21 hours of training based on <a target="_blank" href="https://www.acmpglobal.org/page/ACMPStandard">ACMP’s Standard for Change Management©</a>

    <a target="_blank" href="https://cdn.ymaws.com/www.acmpglobal.org/resource/resmgr/files/ACMP_Standard_2019_03_21.pdf">The 2019 Edition of the 79-page Standard defines best practices and ethics in change management</a> based on an extensive Practice Analysis Study, which investigated leading practices in change management with professionals around the world.
-It references ISO 21500:2012(E) Guidance on project management:<br />
+It references ISO 21500:2012(E) Guidance on project management.
+There are 23 steps in the process:

    1. <strong>Evaluate Change Impact and Organizational Readiness</strong> - The processes in this group assess, evaluate, and anticipate an organization and its stakeholders’ readiness, ability, and capacity to undergo a transition from the current state to a future state.
 The processes also include an assessment of the change and the impact the change will have on the individual and organization.
 History, culture, and value systems play key roles in these evaluations.
 The results provide change practitioners with information to calibrate leader expectations and to scale and customize change management plans and activities.